wp-plugins/wptouch/readme.txt

 Tested up to: 3.8
 License: GPLv2

-Create a slick WordPress website like magic— with just a few clicks.
+Create a slick mobile WordPress website with just a few clicks.

 == Description ==